universal-ctags/ctags/docs/internal.rst

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 *cork API* is introduced for recording scope information easier.

-Before introducing cork, a scope information must be recorded as strings.
+Before introducing cork API, a scope information must be recorded as strings.
 It is flexible but memory management is required.
-Following code is taken from ``clojure.c`` (with modifications).
+Following code is taken from ``clojure.c`` (with some modifications).

 .. code-block:: c